UtkarshSingh02/covid-19-open-data/README.md

 Netherlands, Peru, United Kingdom, and USA.
 All regions are assigned a unique location key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc. The different aggregation levels are:
 * 0: Country
-* 1: Province, state, or local equivalent
+* 1: Province, state, or local Equivalent
 * 2: Municipality, county, or local equivalent
 * 3: Locality which may not follow strict hierarchical order, such as "city" or "nursing homes in X location"